c0p4c4b4n4/grpc-grpc-java/_raw/example1/readme.md

 ##### HTTP/2

 HTTP/2 is the next version of the HTTP transport protocol.
-Initially, the HTTP/0.9 protocol was designed to let clients (typically browsers) request resources such as HTML documents, images, and scripts from servers over a hypermedia network.
+Initially, the HTTP protocol was designed to let clients (typically browsers) request resources such as HTML documents, images, and scripts from servers over a hypermedia network.
 However, using this protocol to implement modern client-server systems with simultaneous bi-directional streaming results in complex and inefficient solutions.
 Even new features introduced in HTTP/1.1, such as persistent connections, pipelining, and chunked transfer encoding, proved insufficient for these demands.

 HTTP/2 retains the semantics of the previous version of the protocol (methods, response codes, headers), but introduces significant changes in implementation.
 While HTTP/2 brings several improvements that benefit various environments (browsers, mobile devices, and IoT), only a subset of these changes is relevant to gRPC.